arnaud4d/documentation/docs/temp-netkit/netkit.md

 The `select` parameter contains a set of properties to retrieve.
 Each property must be separated by a comma (,).
 By default, if `select` is not defined, the returned user objects have [default properties](#returned-object).

 The `top` property defines the page size for a request.
 Maximum value is 999.
+If `top` is not defined, the default value is applied (100).
 When a result set spans multiple pages, you can use the `.next()` function to ask for the next page.
 See [Microsoft's docs on paging](https://docs.microsoft.com/en-us/graph/paging) for more information.

 the `orderBy` property defines how the returned items are ordered.
 By default, they are arranged in ascending order.
 The syntax is "fieldname asc" or "fieldname desc".
 Replace "fieldname" with the name of the field to be arranged.